2026 Operating Model

 AI agents for ecommerce: the 2026 playbook.

-Ecommerce runs on high-volume customer service, product content, and operations - all things AI agents handle well.
+Ecommerce runs on high-volume customer service, product content, and operations.
+All things AI agents handle well.
 The right deployment lifts conversion and cuts operating cost at the same time.

 Short version